Here are a few of many reasons why people choose counselling. You might be:

 If individual/relationship counselling isn't quite an option for you at the moment (emotionally, financially, practically..), group therapy can be a great place to start therapeutic work.
 It also helps keep the momentum going when combined with 1-on-1 therapy.
 Learning, developing and exploring as a group, under the facilitation of a counsellor, has been known to provide a safe space for all members (usually 5-8) to exchange unique experiences of dealing with a similar challenge.

 Groups run on demand and interest and carry an integration of art-based directives.
-If you'd like to know more or join, let us know below.
+If you'd like to know more or join, let us know of your interest below.

 Online counselling through video-chat or call is the easiest way to keep the good work going even when schedules or time zones don't align.
 Not to mention, counselling is most effective when paired with consistency.
 The aim of online counselling is also to help make mental health services more available and accessible around the world, now more than ever.
 So if you would like to get counselling, don't let physical distance keep you from it.
 Ask us here about how we can set this up in a way that works best for you, your currency and your location.